 A hand-lettered monogram, combining WWP, provides visual continuity throughout the book and all other materials, including the epub version and website.

-Beyond the book: aligning with the cause
+Beyond the book: aligning the brand with the mission

 It’s been challenging to maintain alignment with the character of the book, in the practical and inspirational collateral materials.